MoAKgit/Transfer-learning-for-image-segmentation/README.md

 Gland: https://drive.google.com/file/d/1SRNW28GolYUYOUrdDNnMJj0F7EJKDu8v/view?usp=sharing

 However, you dont need to download them.
 The provided codes will load the data from the addresses.
+The dataset roots contain train, valid and test folders each and inside them images and masks are stored with .jpg and .png formats respectively.

 ## Data spliting, normalization and augmentation: